krassowski/jupyterlab-voice-control/README.md

 To use this extension look for a microphone (![microphone icon][enabled]) icon on the status bar.

+![Initial icon location in the status bar][recognition-disabled]

 Press the disabled microphone icon (![disabled microphone icon][disabled]) to start voice recognition (or use <kbd>Alt</kbd> + <kbd>v</kbd> shortcut).
 You will need to agree for the browser to use your microphone:

-![microphone access dialog in Chrome][chrome-microphone]
+![Microphone access dialog in Chrome][chrome-microphone]

 You can use any of the commands available in the [command palette](https://jupyterlab.readthedocs.io/en/latest/user/commands.html), for example try "Download" or "Run selected cells".

 Sometimes the speech recognition may be inaccurate, or you may misremember the name of the command.
-In those cases the voice control assistant will prompt you with suggestions by showing "Did you mean..." and one or more suggestions on the status bar.
-You can accept the first suggestion by saying "yes", or choose a subsequent suggestion by saying for example "second suggestion".
+In those cases the voice control assistant will prompt you with suggestions with words "Did you mean..." and one or more suggestions on the status bar:

+![Suggestion saying "Did you mean New Launcher?"][did-you-mean]

+- You can accept the first suggestion by saying "yes".
+- To choose the second suggestion say "second suggestion", and so on.
-Speech synthesis option is also available (in the settings) if you prefer it over checking the status bar continuously.
+- Speech synthesis option is available (in the settings) if you prefer it over checking the status bar continuously.
+- The threshold for inclusion of a similar-sounding phrase as a suggestion can be adjusted in the settings.

-If there are no errors or suggestions, the recognised speech will be shown on the status bar together with a confidence estimate.
+If there are no errors or suggestions, the recognised speech will be shown on the status bar together with a confidence estimate:

+![Recognised phrase "close all tabs" with 87% confidence][recognised]

 By default commands recognised with low confidence (<50%) will not be executed (as it is deemed safer in case of any potentially destructive actions), but you can change the threshold in the settings.

 ### Creating custom commands

 In the settings editor you can assign custom phrases to commands in the same way as you can configure shortcuts.
-We refer to the words you need speak in order to execute a command as _trigger phrase_.
+We refer to the words you need to say in order to execute a command as _trigger phrase_.

 The voice control extension provides additional commands for interaction with the interface such as typing text (`vc:insert-text`), accepting suggestions (`vc:accept-suggestion`), stopping recognition (`vc:stop-listening`), etc.